Everything is made for a reason, and each item has its own story and unique design.

 Rubber trees have a straight trunk and grow an impressive 23 meters/75 feet or more over their lifetime, with mature trees having a diameter of around 90 cm/3 feet.
 The trees can be sustainably harvested for approximately 35 years.

 Hevea love to reuse things, as this is both beneficial to environment but often also cost efficient.
 They reuse all the packaging which they receive.
 Hevea always save and reuse leftovers from our packaging for business cards, post cards, memory games and in-store material.

 At Hevea, like us they too hate waste but love upcycling, so they have now learned how to upcycle used natural rubber pacifiers.

-All Hevea packaging is FSC certified and the film they use on their packaging as “windows” is sourced from the only global supplier of 100% biodegradable film – so it is eco-friendly and sustainable too!
+All Hevea packaging is Sustainably certified and the film they use on their packaging as “windows” is sourced from the only global supplier of 100% biodegradable film – so it is eco-friendly and sustainable too!

 Recycling is essential for Hevea, as it is a core component when reducing their fingerprints.
 They start at home, recycling their office and storage waste.
 They also encourage and support their manufactures in recycling their production lines, by asking for ISO certification to ensure their approach to sustainable production is in line with Hevea, and of the high standard that they expect.